Planning for an epidemic/pandemic event (quick guide)

 You should have a pandemic plan

-Every school and early learning service should have a pandemic plan in place to support the health and safety of children, students and staff.
+We strongly recommend every school and early learning service have a pandemic plan in place to support the health and safety of children, students and staff.
 Pandemic plans should be consistent with public health planning requirements.

 The Ministry of Health is the lead